Tests offer little or no benefit to patients, but have several potential downsides.

 Pain in the back or side below the ribs

 The symptoms of a UTI can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Have your child see their healthcare provider for a diagnosis.

 How is a UTI diagnosed in a child?